erayerdin/firereact/docs/hooks/useDeleteUser.md

 ```

 !!! warning
+    `useDeleteUser`, as mentioned, can only delete the currently signed-in user from the client side.
+Due to security reasons, you cannot delete any other user.
+If you want to delete another user, use Firebase Auth from Firebase Console or Firebase Functions.

+!!! warning
     `useDeleteUser` is lazy by default and will not do anything until you use `dispatch` function.

 You can also get the state[^unauthorized] of deletion process.